 - Culture—the building of a trusting and respectful organisational culture, supported by policies and practice, that minimises the risk of sexual harassment occurring.
 If it does happen, ensure you deal with it in a way that minimises harm to workers.

 - Knowledge—new and better approaches to workplace education and training to demonstrate an employer’s commitment to addressing harassment.
-Training that supports change by developing a collective understanding of expected workplace behaviours and processes.
+You need training that supports change by developing a collective understanding of expected workplace behaviours and processes.

 Tap into Safety has a dedicated training module on Sexual Harassment that uses storytelling around a character experiencing unwanted attention from a fellow employee.
 The training teaches what sexual harassment is and why it is not acceptable and recommends the steps you can take and where to seek help.
 This training is an excellent first step to introduce the topic to your employees via online delivery.
 The module is one of 22 on the Platform that trains and supports workplace mental health.
 Try a free trial to gain an understanding of our training or contact us for more information.